htwest/FireGram/README.md

-Instagram Like App
+FIREGRAM

-Powered by React and Next.js using Firebase as a backend database Uses Framer Motions package for animations
+This is an app meant to replicate Instagram like functionaliy by allowing a user to view and upload images.

-Prototype
+The App is built using Next.js, and uses Firebase as a back end database to store image files.
+Additional animations are provided by the Framer-Motions package.